smokenetwork/smoked/README.md

 # Whitepaper

-You can read the Steem Whitepaper at [Steem.io/SteemWhitePaper.pdf](https://steem.io/SteemWhitePaper.pdf).
+You can read the [Smoke Whitepaper](https://smoke.network/Smoke-Whitepaper-2.0.pdf).

 # Quickstart